Alexon13/Orpheus/README.txt

 - Renders entities with their assigned colors or textures.
 - Supports explicit rendering of specific entities for precise control.

+## 6. Spawning System
+The *SpawningSystem* handles spawning of entities and their initial components.

 ---

 # File Structure